This guide introduces you to Imply by taking you through the steps to install Imply, load sample data, and create data visualizations.

 This section showed you how to load data from files, but Druid also supports streaming ingestion.
 Druid's streaming ingestion can load data with virtually no delay between events occurring and being available for queries.
 For more information, see Loading data.

-Switch to the Visualize section of Imply by clicking on the corresponding button on the top bar.
+Switch to the Visualize section of Pivot by clicking on the Visuals button on the top bar.
 From here, you can create data cubes to model your data, explore these cubes, and organize views into dashboards.
 Start by clicking + Create new data cube.

 In the dialog that comes up, make sure that